stormpath/express-stormpath/README.md

 This library provides services for [Angular.js] that will allow you to implement token authentication strategies in your Angular application.
-This allows you to authenticate an account and receive an access token with configurable scope and TTL.
-This token will be supplied by Angular on subsequent requests and will allow the user to stay logged in.
+This allows you to authenticate an account (via username and password) and receive an access token that can be used for subsequent requests.

 At the moment this library is focusing purely on authentication.
 Authorization (aka access control) is left in your control.
 A common use case with Stormpath